00VALAK00/LLM-Risk-Evaluation/README.md

 * **Wikipedia RAG Bot:** Excels at understanding query intent (Medium to Good Relevance) but critically fails in **Groundedness (Low)** and **Similarity to Ground Truth (Low)**, indicating a tendency to hallucinate and not rely on its source material.
 This makes it an "unreliable factual source."
 * **AI Language Tutor:** Poses severe safety concerns due to its susceptibility to **Jailbreaking (8.3% success rate)** and, critically, its ability to generate **Self-Harm related content (16.7% failure rate)**.
 It also exhibits concerning rates of **Violence (4.3%)**, **Sexual Content (3.3%)**, and **Hate/Unfairness (1.0%)** generation.
 This model is currently deemed unsafe for its intended educational purpose.

-These findings underscore the critical need for robust mitigation strategies to ensure the responsible and safe deployment of AI technologies.

 ---

 ## Figures

-* **Figure 7: System prompt for the AI